PranavNagrecha/Salesforce-RAG/rag/development/apex-patterns.md

 ### Examples

-- `SendSMSMagicEU` - SMS sending functionality
+- `SendSMSMagic` - SMS sending functionality
 - `ContactRetryUpdateService` - Contact update with retry logic
 - Methods that can be called from Flows and LWCs